swiftablellc/jabberwocky-head-tracking-kit-ios/README.md

 * [Jabberwocky Browser](https://apps.apple.com/us/app/jabberwocky-browser/id1455137144) - A touch-free web browser (Free).

 ## Dependencies
-`JabberwockyHTKit` does not require any non-iOS dependencies other than `JabberwockyHTKitCore`.
+`JabberwockyHTKit` does not require any non-[Apple Frameworks](https://developer.apple.com/documentation/) other than `JabberwockyHTKitCore`.
 While `JabberwockyHTKit` is open-source and licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0), it depends on `JabberwockyHTKitCore` which is closed-source and licensed under the [Permissive Binary License](https://www.mbed.com/en/licenses/permissive-binary-license/). `JabberwockyHTKitCore` is free to redistribute in its binary form, without modification, provided the conditions of the license are met.

 Both `JabberwockyHTKit` and `JabberwockyHTKitCore` are available in the [Jabberwocky CocoaPods Spec Repo](https://github.com/swiftablellc/jabberwocky-specs-repo) and may be pushed to the master CocoaPods repo in the future.